Alfo05/practical_work_i_oop_-12-/repo/README.md

 ### 16/04/2025 ###

-Added the mehtod for adding new airplanes manually into the main menu.
+Added the method for adding new airplanes manually into the main menu.

 Restored the program class.